-Jeffrey Deitch, as the controversial art world impresario and apparently outgoing Los Angeles Contemporary Museum Director, are both left with online reputation management problems in his wake.
+Jeffrey Deitch, as the controversial art world impresario and ex-Los Angeles Contemporary Museum Director, were both left with online reputation management problems in his wake.

 Along with the huge amount of press that quickly developed over this story, from the Huffington Post, to the Wall Street Journal, to the Los Angeles Times, online blogs and social media sites exploded.
 Searching for either “Jeffrey Deitch,” or “LA MoCA,” produces numerous negative links on the first page of the search results.